War widens to include Iranian-backed militias as Israeli and American planes pound Iran

 WHO calls for protection of civilians

-Tehran’s streets were largely deserted as people have been sheltering during airstrikes, witnesses told the AP, speaking anonymously for fear of retribution.
-The paramilitary Basij force, which has played a central role in crushing protests, set up checkpoints across the city, they said.
+Tehran’s streets have been largely deserted with people sheltering during airstrikes.
+The paramilitary Basij force, which has played a central role in crushing recent protests, set up checkpoints across the city, according to witnesses.

+In the northern Iranian city of Babol, a student, speaking anonymously over concerns of retribution, told the AP that armed riot police were on the streets Saturday night and into the early hours of Sunday after the death of Khamenei.

+“We don’t know whether to be happy about the elimination of the criminals who oppress us or to remain silent in the face of the U.S. and Israel’s war against the country and its interests and the terror that is taking place,” he said.

 In Israel, rescue services have confirmed several locations have been hit by Iranian missiles, including Jerusalem and a synagogue in Beit Shemesh, where nine people were killed and 28 wounded, bringing the overall death toll in the country to 11.